-3. Next, install the Motion package.
-According to their own website, Motion is a highly configurable program that monitors video signals from many types of cameras.
+Next, install the Motion package from this link, Motion is a highly configurable program that monitors video signals from many types of cameras.
 This includes the Raspberry Pi Camera module.
 It lets you create pictures and videos, live stream cameras, or even use motion detection to log activities captured by your camera.

 Now to install motion, we need first to install its dependencies.
 To do this, enter the following command:

 sudo apt install autoconf automake build-essential pkgconf libtool git libzip-dev libjpeg-dev gettext libmicrohttpd-dev libavformat-dev libavcodec-dev libavutil-dev libswscale-dev libavdevice-dev default-libmysqlclient-dev libpq-dev libsqlite3-dev libwebp-dev

 Then, download the Motion deb file using the wget command.
 In this tutorial, we will install the latest 4.3.1 version of Motion.
 If a new version comes up, you can find the link to its deb file on Motion’s releases page.

 Finally, install the deb file using the dpkg tool.